Who else agrees that one pot dishes are the best? The less dishes the better, which is why one pot recipes are my favorite.

 The biggest thing to remember on this one is to stir the orzo a few times during the cooking process.
 It has a tendency to stick to the bottom of the pan once the liquid starts to absorb, but if you remember to stir it a few times while it cooks, you’ll be good to go.

 If I come across whole wheat orzo, I prefer to use that.
 It’s a little better for you and you can’t tell the difference.
 I have a tough time finding it though, so I typically use regular orzo pasta.
-(It’s found next to all the other pasta in the store, but it’s usually in a smaller box and it looks a lot like rice.)
+(Orzo is usually found next to all the other pasta, but it’s usually in a smaller box and it looks a lot like rice.)

 This recipe also works great with your favorite veggies thrown in!
 Zucchini, corn, broccoli, bell peppers, onions, etc. You can add them to the pan, close to when the meat is fully cooked.
 I just push the meat to the side of the pan while the veggies cook for a few minutes over the heat.